 Spanish judicial authorities are investigating the activities of Cenyt.
 Such investigation includes the provision of services by Cenyt to BBVA.
 On 29th July, 2019, BBVA was named as an investigated party (investigado) in a criminal judicial investigation (Preliminary Proceeding No. 96/2017 - Piece No. 9, Central Investigating Court No. 6 of the National High Court) for alleged facts which could constitute bribery, revelation of secrets and corruption.
-On 3rd February, 2020, BBVA was notified by the Central Investigating Court No. 6 of the National High Court of the order lifting the secrecy of the proceedings.
 Certain current and former officers and employees of the Group, as well as former directors, have also been named as investigated parties in connection with this investigation.
-BBVA has been and continues to be proactively collaborating with the Spanish judicial authorities, including sharing with the courts the relevant information obtained in the internal investigation hired by the entity in 2019 to contribute to the clarification of the facts.
-As of the date of this Offering Circular, no formal accusation against BBVA has been made.
+Since the beginning of the investigation, BBVA has been proactively collaborating with the Spanish judicial authorities, including sharing with the courts information obtained in the internal investigation hired by the entity in 2019 to contribute to the clarification of the facts.